What is intervention?

 When treatment is necessary for a drug or alcohol problem, resources are available to help sort out available options.

 The Office of Addiction Services and Supports (OASAS) is the state of New York’s chief agency for alcohol and drug prevention and treatment.
 Its website explains when treatment may be necessary, how treatment options vary according to the different addicting substances and how to navigate the addictions care system in New York.
 It operates a round-the-clock helpline for people with alcohol, drug and gambling problems at 1-877-846-7369 (1-877-8-HOPENY).
 This site also allows visitors to search for state-licensed treatment providers in New York, the services they offer and contact information for each licensed facility.
 The office formally changed its name from the Office of Alcoholism and Substance Abuse Services in 2019, but the OASAS acronym remained the same.

 The federal Substance Abuse and Mental Health Services Administration (SAMHSA) maintains a round-the-clock treatment referral and information service for individuals and families facing substance use and/or mental health disorders [1-800-662-HELP (4357)].
-Among the useful guides produced by SAMHSA about finding effective treatment for addictions is “What Is Substance Abuse Treatment?
-A Booklet for Families."
+Among the useful guides produced by SAMHSA about finding effective treatment for addictions is "Resources for Families Coping with Mental and Substance Use Disorders" and "Know the Risks of Marijuana."

 SAMHSA’s Treatment Improvement Protocol (TIP) Series provide best-practice guidelines for professionals in the alcohol and drug treatment field.
 TIP 35 includes an in-depth description of the “FRAMES” intervention approach along with motivations behind the process of change.
 The Treatment Improvement Protocols series describes standards for treatment of addictions in the United States.